tnichols217/notes/APBiology/3/Notes/BILL/Test Topics.md

     5. Lactic acid fermentation versus alcoholic fermentation

-		> Alcoholic fermentation's oxygen debt cannot be paid back, which
+		> Alcoholic fermentation's oxygen debt cannot be paid back, so when there are high concentrations of it undealt with, it is toxic

     6. Facultative anaerobes, obligate anaerobes